juami/pytentiostat/docs/source/backgroundechemtechniques.rst

 Cyclic Voltammetry (CV)
 -----------------------

-Similar to LSV, cyclic voltammetry sweeps between two user-defined potentials at a specific sweep rate.
-However, as the name suggests, this technique performs the forward and reverse scans in a cyclic manner for a certain number of cycles.
+Cyclic voltammetry sweeps the potential of an electrode between two user-defined turnover potentials at a constant sweep rate.
+In one cycle, voltage is swept from the start voltage to the first turnover potential, then from the first turnover potential to the second turnover potential, and finally back to the initial voltage.
+This process can be repeated for a number of cycles.
 This provides information about performance characteristics, reversibility and kinetic difference between anodic and cathodic processes.

 User Inputs: